ahsan598/devops-platform-stack/config/kind/readme.md

 ```

 > [!CAUTION]
-> **Kind clusters cannot be upgraded in-place across Kubernetes versions (for example, v1.35 → v1.36 → v1.37) using the standard `kubeadm` upgrade workflow.** For Kind, upgrading to a different Kubernetes version requires **re-creating the cluster with the desired `kindest/node` image**.
+> Kind clusters cannot be upgraded in-place across Kubernetes versions (**for example, v1.35 → v1.36 → v1.37**) using the standard `kubeadm` upgrade workflow.
+For Kind, upgrading to a different Kubernetes version requires **re-creating the cluster** with the desired `kindest/node` image.
 >
-> For learning and practice, you can continue using an existing Kubernetes version (for example, **v1.36.4**) for as long as needed.
+> For learning and practice, you can continue using an existing Kubernetes version (**for example, v1.36.4**) for as long as needed.
 When you want to practice another Kubernetes version, create a new Kind cluster using the corresponding `kindest/node` image.

 **2. Verify Deployment**
 Check that all 4 nodes are in the `Ready` state: